-The Scottish countryside is a fantastic natural wonder and many of us have an increased sense of personal responsibility towards its sustainable use.
+The Scottish countryside is a fantastic natural resource and many of us have an increased sense of responsibility towards it`s sustainable use, and conservation.
 Careers within the land sector are on the increase and it is a rewarding area to be involved in.

-If you would like to work in the great outdoors and see yourself make a real difference to the environment around you, then this full-time SCQF level 4 course will introduce you to a range of practical skills and approaches to land use which will help you reach your full potential.
+If you would like to work in the great outdoors, making a living from the land and contributing to its future management and well-being, then this full-time SCQF level 4 course will introduce you to a range of practical skills and approaches to land use and help you reach your full potential.